-Other players to consider for any goalscorer betting that we have not mentioned yet include; Man City’s Sergio Agüero, Real Madrid’s Karim Benzema, Paris Saint-Germain’s Edinson Cavani and Bayern’s Robert Lewandowski who each notched 6 times in Europe last season.
+Other players to consider for any goalscorer betting that we have not mentioned yet include; Man City’s Sergio Agüero, Real Madrid’s Karim Benzema, Paris Saint-Germain’s Edinson Cavani and Bayern’s Robert Lewandowski.

 Three easy steps to get Champions League free bets